CodeKarmaDev/fo-mason/README.md

 npm install fo-mason
 ```

-After installing it you can adjust the configuration like so:
+After installing it you can import it
+and adjust the configuration like so:
 ```scss
 @use 'path/to/node_modules/fo-mason' with (
     $gap: 1em,